 Sovereign default spread describes the difference between the rate of interest on a sovereign bond denominated in a foreign currency and the rate of interest on a riskless investment in that currency.
 For example, suppose that country A has a 10-year dollar-denominated bond with a market interest rate of 8%.
 At the same time, the 10-year U.S. Treasury bond is trading at 2%.
 This implies that the sovereign default spread for country A is 6%.
 The sovereign default spread represents the market’s assessment of a government’s credit risk.

-Advantages of Using the Sovereign Default Spread As a Predictor of Defaults
+Advantages of Using the Sovereign Default Spread as a Predictor of Defaults

 - Compared to rating agencies, the market differentiation for risk is more granular.
 In other words, the market has an even more refined understanding of country risk compared to credit ratings.
-For example, countries A and could have the same Moody’s rating, but the sovereign spread for A may be greater than the spread for B. That could mean the market sees more default risk in A than in B.
+For example, countries A and B could have the same Moody’s rating, but the sovereign spread for A may be greater than the spread for B. That could mean the market sees more default risk in A than in B.

-- Market-based spreads reflect changes in real time, unlike credit ratings which can be reactive rather than proactive.
+- Market-based spreads reflect changes in real-time, unlike credit ratings which can be reactive rather than proactive.
 As such, market-based spreads can be more effective at predicting imminent danger.

-Disadvantages of Using the Sovereign Default Spread As a Predictor of Defaults
+Disadvantages of Using the Sovereign Default Spread as a Predictor of Defaults

 Market-based spreads tend to be far more volatile than credit ratings and can be affected by variables with little or no correlation to default.
 For example, liquidity and market forces of supply and demand can trigger shifts in spreads that have nothing to do with default.

 Both credit ratings and market spreads are useful measures of default.
 Sovereign bond markets usually price bonds guided by credit ratings.
 In addition, credit rating agencies also leverage market data to make changes in ratings.